Skip to main content

 COMING UP

-We thank you all for listening and viewing our previous Radio Espial episodes.
-By all means like, comment and share them on social media.
-Our content is copyrighted and must not be uploaded and altered in any way.
-If you wish to use a segment of an episode for external broadcasting purposes, please contact us first requesting context and permissions.
+By all means like, comment and share our episodes on social media.
+Our content is copyrighted and must not be uploaded and/or altered in any way.
+If you wish to use a segment of an episode for review or external broadcasting purposes, please contact us first outlining context, use and the permissions required.

 FUTURE EPISODES

-Currently working on more new episodes and features for 2024.
+Currently working on more new episodes, features and interviews 2025/6.

 Popular posts from this blog